sockeqwe/mosby/viewstate.md

   4. `onDestroyView()` gets called which calls `presenter.detachView(true)`.
 Note that the parameter `true` informs the Presenter the Presenter will be retained and a new view will be attached afterwards (otherwise the parameter would be set to false).
 Therefore the Presenter knows that he doesn't have to cancel running background threads.
   5. App is in landscape now. `onCreateView()` gets called, but **not** `createPresenter()` because  `presenter != null` since Presenter variable has survived orientation changes because of `setRetainInstanceState(true)`.
   6. View gets reattached to Presenter by `presenter.attachView()`.
   7. `ViewState` gets restored.
-Since no background thread has been canceled restarting background threads is not needed.
+Since no background thread has been canceled re-invoking presenters load method to restart background thread is not needed.

 The lifecycle diagram for **Fragments** looks like this:

 ![Retaining Fragment lifecycle]({{ site.baseurl }}/images/mvp-fragment-lifecycle.png)

-By using retaining Fragments you are able to implement retaining Presenters.
-This also means that in this case the `ViewState` is not just "faking" that everything is still in the same state as before screen orientation changes, indeed the Presenter survives screen orientation changes and only the portrait View gets detached from Presenter and afterwards the landscape View get attached to the same Presenter instance as in portrait.
-By using retaining Fragments the data that the View is displays doesn't has to implement `Parcelable` since `ViewState` will be kept in memory (and not put into a `Bundle`) during screen orientation changes.
-Thus we also don't have to worry about the 1MB data limit as we have to with Activities.
-For retaining Fragments with an `MvpLceView` (Loading-Content-Error) you should use `RetainingFragmentLceViewState`.
+You could also mix both scenarios and solitions: You can `setRetainInstance(true)` and use a `RestorableViewState`.
+That means that during simple orientation changes ViewState and Presenter will be kept in memory, but when the Activity gets destroyed in background i.e. low memory the ViewState will be stored into the bundle and deserialized when coming back to the destroyed activity, which then will force the presenter to restart his work.
+This sounds like the perfect solution for all the problems, doesn't it?
+The problem is that you have to respect all the limitations of `RestoreabelViewState` like data must be `Parcelable`, Bundle limit of 1MB and so on.
+So it's up to you to decide which solution to implement in your app (RestorableViewState or not).
+Maybe you don't need the ViewState feature anyway?

 ## Custom ViewState
 `ViewState` is a really powerful and flexible concept.
 So far you learned how easy it is to use one of the provided LCE (Loading-Content-Error) ViewsStates.
 Now lets write our own custom View and ViewState.
 Our View should only display two different kind of data objects `A` and `B`.
 The result should look like this: